calvindn/morse-node/README.md

 var msg = morse.decode("- .... ./--.- ..- .. -.-. -.-/-... .-. --- .-- -./..-. --- -..-/.--- ..- -- .--. . -../--- ...- . .-./- .... ./.-.. .- --.. -.--/-.. --- --. .-.-.-");
 ```

+### isValid

+ - Check validity of a string by using the isValid function.
+ - Encoding and decoding functions do not make this check and will attempt to translate your string regardless of undefined characters.

 Example
 -------